mikemai2awesome/minimalist/README.md

 # minimalist
-CSS Framework for minimal design.
+CSS Framework for minimal design. _Shoot, this might have gone maximalist..._

 ## 🚧 On-going project by Mike Mai 🚧